Kamer Qaka

-Kamer Qaka (born 11 April 1995) is an Albanian professional footballer who plays as a defensive midfielder for Macedonian club Shkëndija.
+Kamer Qaka (born 11 April 1995) is a professional footballer who plays as a defensive midfielder for Albanian club Partizani Tirana.
+Born in Yugoslavia, and a former Norwegian youth international, he played for the Albania national team.

 Club career

 Early years / Norway

 Qaka was born in Peja, modern-day Kosovo, but when he was two years old his family moved to Norway and settled in Brandbu.
 In 2010, while still attending lower secondary school, he signed his first professional contract for Norwegian Eliteserien side Vålerenga.

 In a May 2010 cup game against Oppsal IF, as Qaka made his professional debut, he became Vålerenga's youngest goalscorer ever.
 He made his league debut in 2011.

 In 2013, he signed for fellow Norwegian club Raufoss.
 He made his debut on 15 April 2013 against Odd 2 as they won the game 2–1.
 In January 2014, he joined Hønefoss BK, and a year later he went on to Sarpsborg 08 FF.

 In 2016 he tried his luck with Kristiansund BK.
 His performances paid off when Qaka helped his team get promoted to the Eliteserien, as well as being awarded the trophy for the best player in the league.